So, you want to add a new pipeline to nf-core - brilliant! Before you start typing, check that you're happy with the following points:

 - Go to hub.docker.com and create an account

-- Create a new repository for your workflow
+- Create a new repository on Docker Hub with your pipeline name

-- Set your repository to be automatically built from a GitHub repository and link it to your workflow
+- Set your repository to be automatically built from a GitHub repository and link it to your pipeline

-- Configure the repo to automatically build whenever you push a new commit to your GitHub repo
+- Configure the repo to automatically build whenever you push a new commit to your GitHub repository

 Whilst developing your pipeline on your local fork you will need to create automated builds for two docker images

 with source set to